-The contractor is required to notify the contracting officer as soon as practical, but not later than four hours, after any WHE accident.
-The contractor is required to secure the accident site and protect evidence until released by the contracting officer.
-The contractor must conduct an investigation to establish the root cause(s) of any WHE accident, near miss, or unplanned occurrence.
-Crane operations shall not proceed until the cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.
+- Notify the contracting officer as soon as practical but no later than four hours after any WHE accident - Secure the accident site and protect evidence until released by the contracting officer - Conduct an accident investigation to establish the root cause(s) of any WHE accident, near miss, or unplanned occurrence

+Crane operations shall not proceed until cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.

-The contractor is required to provide the contracting officer a report for an accident or near miss within 30 days using the appropriate form provided in NAVFAC P-307, Section 12, and corrective actions taken.
+The contractor shall provide the contracting officer a report for an accident or near miss within 30 days using the appropriate form provided in NAVFAC P-307 Section 12.